-The format: On 23 September Simformer Business Simulation environment was demostrated to the participants from Polish universities.
-On 24 September, the participants were involved in a different type of activity - a discussion on the topic of gamification and business simulations.
+On 23 September Simformer Business Simulation environment was demonstrated to the participants from Polish universities.
+On 24 September, the participants were involved in a different type of activity – a discussion on the topic of gamification and business simulations.

 What we offered: a business game «Corporation in a Distress».

 A total of 6 teams (15 participants) were leading their virtual companies out of financial crisis.
 The participants were mainly HR managers, entrepreneurs and business owners.

 They had a lot of fun working in the simulation environment, and only one team was unsuccessful: their virtual company went bankrupt.
 Based on their results, they were able to analyze the mistakes that were made.
 Their biggest misstep was that they overspent on marketing campaign, which eventually brought their company down.
 The most successful company was the one, managed by the employees of Young Entrepreneurs Club.

 Olga Colesnikova: As a business trainer, I always put a special focus on the practical part of all my training sessions.
 I am sure that the participants can develop necessary skills and gain the required knowledge only by performing practical assignments.
 That is why I always create my own training games and simulations as well as look for such methods online.
 Simformer is definitely the most important practical tool for management training.
 In the future I am planning to create my own scenarios using Simformer business simulation; Simformer provides a wonderful opportunity to help participants try out and implement various business strategies in a risk-free environment.